oplS15projects/FP4-proposal/README.md

 For our project, I'm going to be the one responsible for getting and manipulating the data we're displaying.
 I'm going to be pulling it from Riot Games' API.
 This will include stats like KDA, wins, losses, games played, etc. but also more indepth stats, like how well you play a certain champions or particular achievements you've met with them.
 I will be taking the input from the website, then santizing it and putting it in a url, then parsing the JSON from that url into relevant chunks, where it will eventually be displayed on the webpage.

 ### Ron
-Setup the web server and figure out how to pass data from racket variables to templates that have been built by Nick.
+I am going to be using the web-server library that the Racket language has to setup a web server and figure out how to pass data from racket variables to templates that have been built by Nick.
+That is how I'll be contributing to the project.
+For the first milestone, I will have the web-server running and displaying a dummy page with the basic layout.
+For the second milestone, I will have the web-server running and displaying the proper information in the right style, correctly passing information back and forth between the json parsing and the name lookup.

 ## Proposal Presentation Link
 insert your google presentation public link here, so with one click it will open up in the browser and you can present.